How this new video game Pokemon Go can reduce obstacles to social interaction and help overcome apraxia (delayed speech)

 Have you noticed the following ADHD symptoms in your child?
 If they persist for at least six months to a degree that is disruptive to your life, you may be dealing with attention deficit disorder (ADD, ADHD).

 Several recent studies have concluded that children with autism, severely non verbal or partially verbal improve in both cognition and language when exposed to pleasant music, which has great implications for the development of speech therapy.
 Music also increases their attention and focus.

-It starts before birth Research has shown that the fetus recognizes both parents voices and shows preference for his mother’s voice.
-Growing inside the womb in a perfect sound room, the fetus learns and connects to the people who are close to him.
-It has been possible to record stress responses in the fetus when […]
+It starts before birth Research has shown that the fetus recognizes both parents’ voices and shows a preference for the mother’s voice.
+Growing inside the womb in a perfect sound room; the fetus learns and connects to the people who are close to him.
+It has been possible to record stress responses in the fetus […]

 Like most of our exercises involving fine motor finger skills, this is actually a speech development exercise.
 Providing efficient and reliable connections for fine motor control is an essential step which we take by prompting organized migration from a very populated brain area to its less efficient neighbor.

 WASHINGTON — In the first successful experiment with humans using a treatment known as sensory-motor or environmental enrichment, researchers documented marked improvement in young autistic boys when compared to boys treated with traditional behavioral therapies, according to research published by APA. — Mendability is Environmental Enrichment applied as a therapy.